nlpathak/Scriptor/README.md

 | Subhash Ramesh | XXX@ucsd.edu | (XXX) XXX-XXXX |
 | Sabeel Mansuri | XXX@ucsd.edu | (XXX) XXX-XXXX |

-(Un-redacted information is available on private submission copies of this README.)
+(Un-redacted information is available on the Google Form submission.)

 ## Installation Instructions
 Scriptor is available online!
 Visit: `XXX` (Requires UCSD IP address)
-(Un-redacted information is available on private submission copies of this README.)
+(Un-redacted information is available on the Google Form submission.)

 If you want to install and build Scriptor locally, enter the following commands:
 ```shell